dafny-lang/dafny/docs/_includes/Statements.md

     [ Lhs { "," Lhs } ]
     ":-"
     [ "expect" ]
-    Rhs { "," Rhs }
+    Expression(allowLemma: false, allowLambda: false) { "," Rhs }
 ````

-An update statement using `:-`   instead of `:=` exits execution of a method immediately if a failure is reported.
-This is a form of exceptional return from the calling method.
+An update statement using `:-` instead of `:=` exits execution of a method immediately
+if a failure is reported.
+This is a language feature somewhat analogous to exceptions in other languages.

 To use this form of update,

- * the caller must have a first output value whose type is failure-compatible
+ * the caller must have a first out-parameter whose type matches the output of `PropagateFailure` applied to the first output of the callee
- * if the RHS of the update-with-failure statement is a method call, the first output value of the callee must be failure-compatible
+ * if the RHS of the update-with-failure statement is a method call, the first out-parameter of the callee must be failure-compatible
  * if instead the RHS of the update-with-failure statement is one or more expressions, the first of these expressions must be a value with a failure-compatible type
- * the LHS of the `:-` statement has one less expression than the RHS (or than the number of output values from the method call on the RHS) if the failure-compatible type has no `Extract` method
+ * the LHS of the `:-` statement has one less expression than the RHS (or than the number of out-parameters from the method call on the RHS) if the failure-compatible type has no `Extract` method

-A failure-compatible type is a type that has the following:
+A failure-compatible type is a type that has the following (each with no in-parameters and one out-parameter):

- * a predicate `predicate IsFailure()`
+ * a method or function `IsFailure()` that returns a `bool`
- * a method `method PropagateFailure() returns _X_ `: The type _X_ must be a failure-compatible type and must be the type of the first output of the caller.
+ * a method or function `PropagateFailure()` that returns a value assignable to the first out-parameter of the caller
- * an optional method `method Extract() returns _T_` where _T_ is some type for the value carried by the type.

-TODO: Why should PropagateFailure and Extract be functions?
+ * an optional method or function `Extract()`

 ### Failure compatible types